Features of Toyo University

 Toyo University has a large student body made up of people from all of Japan’s 47 prefectures as well as other countries.
 Its enrollment is among the largest in Japan.
 One of the real pleasures of studying at Toyo University is the opportunities it offers for mutual experience and learning of different cultures and values.

-4. Integrated four-year education at five campuses, each possessing a rich environment
+4. Integrated four-year education at the campuses, each possessing a rich environment

 Toyo University is enhancing its language reinforcement programs, international study and overseas training programs, and language seminars to cultivate the basic skills students will need as members of the global community.
 It has also established exchange programs with its partner universities and the International Student Exchange Program (ISEP).
 It has also launched Global Mobility Scholarships.